Mlaiel/iacherie/multimedia/effects/README.md

 # 🎨 Advanced Creative Effects Module

-**Professional creative effects and filters for multimedia content on the Ainflue Platform**
+**Professional creative effects and filters for multimedia content on the IA Chérie Platform**

 ## Overview